dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 A testing application will be described and used to demonstrate the unversial contol planes capabilities.

+This explains the concept of control planes and how to build kubernetes as an universal control plane for handling internal resources (e.g _pods_) and external resources (e.g. databases) outside kubernetes.

 <!-- what is control planes -->

 <!-- The problem -->